 Issues of acdaemic integrity may also fall under the CPHS Honor Code.
 Cheating is defined as an act, or attempted act, of giving or obtaining aid and/or information by illicit means in meeting any academic requirements, including examinations.
 Plagarism is defined as misprepresenting another's ideas, phrase, or discourse as one's own.
 The penalty for cheating or plagiarism will depend upon the incident.
 Initiative of action that can lead to penalty is primarily the prefogative of the fauclty member involved.
 Possible penalties include a reprimand, grade penalty, dimissal from teh coruse and/or recommendation for dismissal from the University.
 A student may appeal a charge of cheating or plagiarism to the Honor Code Committee, according to the college policy.

 All pharmacy students will submit to a background check prior to admission and prior to entering rotations.
 Because many early and advanced experiential sites require background checks, information obtained may inhibit students from progression into the professional program or into their rotation experiences.
 The background check will include social security number validation, address history for past 10 years, felony and misdemeanor criminal history search for all counties identified by the address history for the last seven years, national criminal history database, sex offender registries, child/elder abuse registries, motor vehicle driving record, and governmental agencies such as the Office of Inspector General.
-Results of the backgrounds checks will be kept in a locked cabinet in the office of the Associate Dean for Academic and Student Affairs.
+Results of the backgrounds checks will be kept in a locked cabinet in the office of the Assistant Dean of Student Affairs and Enrollment Management.
 The results of the background check will be shared within and outside the University on a need-to-know basis only.
 Within the University, such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
 The College will notify students of findings as required by the Fair Credit and Reporting Act.
 Students will be assessed a fee to cover the cost of the background check.
-Furthermore, information obtained from background checks may be included on or with board licensure applications or other regulatory body that requests information from the Drake University College of Pharmacy and Health Sciences.
+Furthermore, information obtained from background checks may be included on or with board licensure applications or other regulatory bodies that requests information from the Drake University College of Pharmacy and Health Sciences.
 Students have the right to request, from the College of Pharmacy and Health Sciences, copies of all documents and other information shared with any regulatory body pertaining to their licensure.

 All pharmacy students will be required to complete a Chemical Drug Screen prior to admission as well as before entering the rotation experience year.
 Because many early and advanced experiential sites require drug screens, information obtained may inhibit students from progression into the professional program or into rotations.
 The College will determine the vendor and location of the drug screen.
 Drug screens completed for employment or independently by the student will not be accepted.
 Students will be assessed a fee to cover the cost of the drug screen.
 The drug screen will include a 10-panel drug screen with point of custody through an outside vendor.
 The results of the drug screen will be shared within and outside the University on a need-to-know basis only.
 Within the University, such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
 Initial positive screens will undergo medical review by the vendor.
 Any confirmed positive findings will be handled under the Chemical Dependency Policy of the College.